 Automate your work using Customer Sentiments

-Facial expression, tone of voice or body language are all clues that improve oral communication but are lacking in online interaction.
+Facial expression, tone of voice or body language are all clues that improve oral communication but are lacking in online interactions.
 Yet, knowing how a customer feels could greatly improve the quality of your customer service.
-This is also great to rapidly filter through Instagram or Facebook comments.

 The good news is, Gorgias automatically detects your customers' sentiment!
 Is the customer angry, in a rush or simply grateful for the service?
 Here's how you can figure all of that in a single glance using customer sentiments through rules.